bazelbuild/bazel-blog/_posts/2017-08-25-introducing-sandboxfs.md

 has read-only access to the identified input files and write-only access to the output and temporary files we expect.
 Otherwise, Bazel cannot know if the compiler went astray and read random files from the system, making future builds inconsistent.
-One way to achieve this is by running each action within a sandbox.
+One way to achieve these restrictions is by running each action within a sandbox.

 # Current sandboxing techniques